wilnn/book_cover_synthesis/README.md

 - 2 text encoders: OpenCLIP-ViT/G (By OpenAI) and CLIP-ViT/L (By LAION)
 - VAE: same autoencoder architecture used for the original Stable Diffusion at a larger batch size (256 vs 9).
 The encoder downsamples the input image from 1024×1024×3 to 128×128×4
 - Unet: three times larger UNet backbone. mainly due to more attention blocks and a larger cross-attention context, as SDXL uses a second text encoder
+- Use the scaled linear noise scheduler
-- Use the Euler Discrete noise scheduler, which is faster and more efficient than the DDPM scheduler
+- Euler Discrete sampling method, which is faster and more efficient than the original DDPM
 - Epsilon noise prediction type: Predict the added noise during the forward diffusion